google-code-export/i18n-zh/lib/xmlbeans/README.txt

     in xbean.jar.)
     ./lib/xmlpublic.jar

+(6) One copy of xmlbeans-qname.jar, contains javax.xml.namespace
+    QName.class and NamespaceContext.class.
+These classes were
+    introduced in the jdk since 1.5.
+This jar is necesary on classpath only if using jdk 1.4.
+    ./lib/xmlbeans-qname.jar

-(6) License information for XML Beans and included libraries
+(7) License information for XML Beans and included libraries
     ./LICENSE.txt
     ./NOTICE.txt

-(7) One folder full of command-line scripts, pointing to the
+(8) One folder full of command-line scripts, pointing to the
     useful main() functions in the JAR.
     ./bin

-(8) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(9) A copy of the plain javadoc tree for org.apache.xmlbeans.*
     ./docs/reference

-(9) A preliminary collection of nicely formatted user-level
+(10) A preliminary collection of nicely formatted user-level
     documentation HTML (includes reformatted and nicely
     organized javadoc as well)
     ./docs/guide

-(10) A few sample schemas
+(11) A few sample schemas
     ./schemas

-(11) Samples that show the use of the XMLBeans API.
+(12) Samples that show the use of the XMLBeans API.
 (You'll
     also find more samples at the XMLBeans web site.)
     ./samples